mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: System Design

-\textbf{Local location optimization.} To mitigate cumulative drift, local location optimization is conducted, correcting estimated locations based on multiple consecutive SAEs.
-This optimization entails jointly optimizing the locations of a SAE set denoted as $\boldsymbol{\mathcal{X}}=\underset{i \in \mathcal{T}}{\bigcup}\left\{t_{ED}^i\right\}$, as shown in \fig \ref{factorgraph}b, where $W=|\mathcal{T}|$.
-The optimization problem formulation is as follows:
+\textbf{Local location optimization.} To effectively mitigate cumulative localization drift, we perform a local location optimization procedure that refines the estimated positions by exploiting the temporal consistency across multiple consecutive SAEs.
+Specifically, this process involves the joint optimization of a set of SAE locations, denoted as $\boldsymbol{\mathcal{X}}=\underset{i \in \mathcal{T}}{\bigcup}\left\{t_{ED}^i\right\}$, as illustrated in \fig \ref{factorgraph}b, where $W = |\mathcal{T}|$ represents the number of SAEs included in the optimization window.
+The optimization problem is formulated based on Eq.~\eqref{factor_graph} as follows:

-It is worth noting that $(i)$ when the local location optimization is triggered, $(ii)$ what is the size of $\mathcal{T}$ ($W$ = $|\mathcal{T}|$), and $(iii)$ how to solve the inter-SAE tracking and local location optimization problems affect latency and accuracy of localization.
-Hence, we improve efficiency of GAJO through a motion-aware adaptive optimization scheme to address $(i)$ and $(ii)$, and an incremental optimization method in to solve $(iii)$.
+Further details and derivations are provided in Appendix D. It is worth noting that $(i)$ the conditions under which local location optimization is triggered, $(ii)$ the size of the optimization window $\mathcal{T}$ ($W = |\mathcal{T}|$), and $(iii)$ the strategy for solving the inter-SAE tracking and local location optimization problems have a direct impact on both the latency and the accuracy of localization.
+To address these issues, we enhance the efficiency of GAJO by introducing a motion-aware adaptive optimization scheme to handle $(i)$ and $(ii)$, and an incremental optimization method to efficiently solve $(iii)$. }